-Barcelona will face Real Madrid in mouth-watering final of the Copa del Rey after they concluded a straightforward semi-final victory over Real Sociedad on Wednesday.
+Barcelona will face Real Madrid in the mouth-watering final of the Copa del Rey after they concluded a straightforward semi-final victory over Real Sociedad on Wednesday.

 Leading 2-0 from the first leg, Gerardo Martino’s side extended their advantage thanks to Lionel Messi’s record-equalling strike, with Antoine Griezmann’s late strike proving little more than a consolation as Sociedad drew 1-1 at Anoeta, losing 3-1 on aggregate.